 - Participate in a campus qualifying event

-- Advance to present your findings in a 10 minute presentation at the Wisconsin Big Idea Tournament Finals in Madison in Spring 2019 *The State Winner Qualifies to compete in the International Business Model Competition (Travel Expenses Paid)
+- Advance to present your findings in a 7 minute presentation at the Wisconsin Big Idea Tournament Finals in Milwaukee, Saturday, April 13, 2019 *The State Winner Qualifies to compete in the International Business Model Competition (Travel Expenses Paid)

 - Win!
 WBIT rewards students for: breaking down ideas into key business model assumptions getting outside the building and testing assumptions with customers applying customer development and lean startup practices to nail the pain and solution learning to pivot (make changes) until arrival at a customer-validated business model